 Where to place QR code?

-For every marketing tool there’s certain places, or positions where you can achieve the optimum effect with the tool.
+For every marketing tool, there are certain places or positions where you can achieve the optimum effect with the device.
 For QR code, it can be everywhere, as long as it attracts most people’s attention!

 The good thing here is QR code itself looks very odd, and even a fresh concept in most countries.
 Chances are, if you place it on the places suggested above, there will be curious people out there to scan and play around with your QR code, marketing done!

-For online website, the most prominent place is like we’ve discussed above, place it on the web pages so when people are printing the web pages, they print the QR code directly, which the codes will later serves as a redirect for them to reach your site.
+For an online website, the most prominent place is like we’ve discussed above, place it on the web pages, so when people are printing the web pages, they write the QR code directly, which the codes will later serve as a redirect for them to reach your site.

 QR Code Generators